-The Taxation Institute of Hong Kong Certified Tax Adviser (CTA) Qualifying Examination Revision Course - Paper 2 (Hong Kong Tax)
+The Taxation Institute of Hong Kong Chartered Tax Adviser (CTA) Qualifying Examination Revision Course - Paper 2 (Hong Kong Tax)

 Medium of Instruction

 Cantonese supplemented with English